 Final thoughts on Prenatal Screening Tests

 Anyone living in the counties of Cooke, Montague, Grayson, or Denton counties, as well as southern Love County, Oklahoma should consider having their prenatal screening conducted at the North Texas Medical Center in Gainesville, Texas.
-We offer a number of services to support women’s health, including obstetrics, labor and delivery, and maternal and newborn care.
+We offer a number of services to support women’s health, including obstetrics services, labor and delivery, and maternal and newborn care.
 If you have any questions about monitoring your pregnancy for potential risks, contact your physician for more information.